langurmonkey/gaiasky-web/content/news/2023/gaiasky_3.5.1.md

 ## Bug Fixes
-- paths in Windows do not accept certain characters and are unsuitable to represent our bookmarks.
+- Paths in Windows do not accept certain characters and are unsuitable to represent our bookmarks.
 Add specific `BookmarkPath` implementation that fixes this.
 - VR flag from `--openvr` to `--openxr`.

 You can get this release in [our repository](https://gaia.ari.uni-heidelberg.de/gaiasky/releases//3.5.1.ebd5983f4/).